scottdun5/family_tree_visualizer/README.md

 - Some locations may not be found in OpenStreetMap database
 - Check console output for list of failed locations
 - You can manually add coordinates to CSV file if needed
-- Common issues: Typos, old addresses, renamed locations
+- Common issues: Typos, old addresses, renamed locations, addresses that no longer exist

 **Performance issues:**
 - Large datasets (10,000+ events) may be slow